FileWave Client

 Enrolling Mobile Devices into FileWave

 Before FileWave 11.1, iOS devices needed to enroll in MDM before they could be imported into FileWave Admin.
-Starting with FileWave 11.1, it's possible to pre-import iOS devices; i.e., make Placeholders for them in the database, before they enroll either using a CSV file containing serial numbers+Client names or from a DEP account.
+Starting with FileWave 11.1, it's possible to pre-import iOS devices; i.e., make Placeholders for them in the database, before they enroll either using a CSV file containing serial numbers+Client names or from a ADE account.
 After a placeholder record is created, it's possible to create associations.
 Any associated Filesets will be deployed to the device as soon as it actually enrolls.
 In other words, you can create workflows in advance of devices actually enrolling that will automatically occur once the devices enroll.

 Web-based enrollment - iOS